wpeverest/everest-forms/readme.txt

 = 3.5.3       - xx-xx-2026
 * Fix 		  - Loader alignment in form migrator.
+* Fix 		  - Add preset not working for multi choice field.

 = 3.5.2       - 02-07-2026
 * Fix 		  - Improved security of the addon activation process.